 Methods of customer journey assessment and evaluation, such as customer experience mapping, usability testing, A/B testing, and heuristics evaluation have an important role here in creating frictionless journeys that delight customers.

-To give a non-publishing example of how this can be done, an independent nursing organisation conducted focus groups with its nurses and held experience mapping sessions as part of a detailed Discovery process.
+To give a non-publishing example of how to analyse and evaluate customer journeys, an independent nursing organisation conducted focus groups with its nurses and held experience mapping sessions as part of a detailed Discovery process.

 Rather than only considering what the nurses did and the services they required, the workshops explored what the nurses were thinking, hearing, feeling and doing, at every stage of the user journey.
 The focus was user mindset, rather than age or demographics, and this was key to understanding motivations and surfacing opportunities to improve the customer experience.

 Heuristic evaluation, meanwhile, is a testing strategy that’s fast, easy, and helps ensure businesses don’t lose sight on the basics with their digital proposition.
 It aims to uncover usability problems by getting a focused group of evaluators to use and assess a digital product using a set of usability principles.